-Train companies have completed re-pricing tickets after the Chancellor’s 5 December announcement that the average increase in 2014 Season tickets, and other regulated fares, will be in line with inflation rather than 1% above.
+Train companies supported the Chancellor’s 5 December announcement that the average increase in 2014 Season tickets, and other regulated fares, would be in line with inflation rather than 1% above.

 We want to help explain why some fares change in price and on this site you'll find:

 - Tips on how to save money on rail travel

 - How money from fares is spent improving services, trains & stations

 - More information on rail travel and the railway

 Most prices change on 2 January each year.
 Fares for journeys wholly within London, however, may change on another date.

 You can check your usual fare - or any ticket - by visiting nationalrail.co.uk.